Olympus E-510 Review

 42mm 1/320 sec.
 ISO 100

-It seemed to me that the sensor gives a not so good detail, such as the Nikon D80 sensor with the same number of megapixels. obviously affects the physical size of the sensor.
+It seemed that the sensor gives no good detail, such as the Nikon D80 sensor with the same number of megapixels.
+Obviously, it affects the physical size of the sensor.

 123mm 1/100 sec.
 ISO 400